 Individual certificates, celebrating achievements based on our Learning to Learn values, are awarded weekly during Friday’s Celebration Assembly.
 These certificates are displayed on the Learning to Learn board in the hall throughout the following week.

-Our children benefit enormously from this positive approach where their efforts are seen to be valued, and try hard to improve their work, and, where necessary, their behaviour.
+Almost all of our children respond to this positive approach where their efforts are seen to be valued, and try hard to improve their work, and, where necessary, their behaviour.